ialonsolinares/ialonsolinares/README.md

 I am passionate about bringing data and business together by creating innovative solutions.

-My journey starts at 13 years old when I received my first computer:
-- Initially, I became interested in pen-testing, cybersecurity, and rooting phones.
+My journey starts at 13 years old when I received my first computer.
+Initially, I became interested in pen-testing, cybersecurity, and rooting phones.
 Later, I learned a bit about graphic design on Adobe Suite and video-editing.
-- At age 21, at the University of Michigan and as an exchange student, I learned R and how to use data science and apply it to organizations to solve problems
-- Upon graduation, I won an award for the Best Data Science thesis, which discussed more efficient methods using clustering of time series to organize Madrid's Bike Rental System, BiciMAD.
-- After ending my degree, I started at Accenture where I worked for media and telecom companies automating and deploying dashboards using Google Cloud Platform using Advanced SQL.
+At age 21, at the University of Michigan and as an exchange student, I learned R and how to use data science and apply it to organizations to solve problems.
+Upon graduation, I won an award for the Best Data Science thesis, which discussed more efficient methods using clustering of time series to organize Madrid's Bike Rental System, BiciMAD.
+After ending my degree, I started at Accenture where I worked for media and telecom companies automating and deploying dashboards using Google Cloud Platform using Advanced SQL.
-- Currently, I am a student at IE's School of Science and Technology.
+Currently, I am a student at IE's School of Science and Technology.
 We always can learn something more ;D

 ## 💼 Professional Experience
 2023/2024 - Sci-tech student at IE School of Science and Technology. ![Company Logo](https://img.shields.io/badge/IE_Scitech-yellow?logo=IEBusinessSchool)